 - Portosystemic Shunt

 - Cleft Palate

+Other issues that can occur include Musladin-Lueke Syndrome or Chinese Beagle Syndrome.
 This is a recessive mutation in the dog’s genes that disturbs the normal functioning of the connective tissue in the skin.

-Be sure to ask your breeder if your new Jackabee has had a DNA test, too, as this will check for the presence of Von Willebrand Disease.
+Ask your breeder if your new Jackabee has had a DNA test, too, as this will check for the presence of Von Willebrand Disease.

 Jackabees usually die from the more severe conditions listed above, like LCPD, if not from old age.